thezofx/AmxModx-Plugins/README.md

 All plugins that are made/edited by me.

 all plugins are tested and working fine on amxmodx 1.8.3, if you have any problem while running it on older version then please recomplie it your self.

+NOTE: Visit here to check if plugin have some updates or not.